Swapnil62/A03/README.md

 To create a new file in project:
     - In the Project tool window, select the folder where you want to create a new file and press ⌘ + N.
     - Select the file type for a file that you want to create such as HTML file, JavaScript file, etc.

+Detailed step by step guide can be found in the above link.

 Glossary: